 What does your elderly relative want?
 Springing a new pet on someone who never has had one is probably not a good idea.
 Neither is surprising your loved one – a veteran of cat-raising in her forties and fifties — with a new companion.
 Consider the individual situation.
 Is the elderly relative in a hurry to take on the responsibility of caring for a pet?
 Can another member in the family help with the pet’s care?
 What sort of pet would the relative enjoy?
 As the relative ages, will s/he find it difficult to keep up with the care of the pet?
 How much energy and expense can s/he devote to the pet?
 So … discuss the proposal with your relative before making the final choice.

-Cost of pet ownership: Aside from all the initial expenses – including spaying/neutering, litter box for a cat, leash and crate for a dog – the regular annual expenses should be considered.
-The American Society for the Prevention of Cruelty to Animals estimates that the annual cost of maintaining a cat is $670, while a small dog costs $580 and a large dog is $875 each year.
-Prices will also differ region to region.
-In contrast, a small bird results in annual expenses totaling $200, while a fish can be maintained for only $35.
+Cost of pet ownership: Aside from all the initial expenses – including spaying/neutering, litter box for a cat, leash and crate for a dog,microchipping, ID tags, toys – the regular annual expenses should be considered.
+The American Society for the Prevention of Cruelty to Animals estimates in 2021 that the annual cost of maintaining a cat is $1149, while a dog costs $1391 each year.
+Prices will also differ based on breed and size as well as region to region.
+In contrast, a small bird results in annual expenses totaling $250.
+Purchasing a fish can run between $5–$20 depending on species; food and maintenance costs (i.e., type of aquarium, decorations, heater, lighting) can run up to $520.
 Of course, there may also be medical expenses, health supplements, Therapeutic Memory Foam blankets, and other goodies that come at an additional cost.
 As the beloved pet gets into senior status, the cost of vet care will also impact Uncle Jack’s income.

 Energy and attention level of aging relative: When matching your relative to a pet, evaluate his or her energy and attention level.
 Dogs and cats require walking to keep bodies limber – some breeds more than others – so obviously they are not a good choice for someone who rarely leaves the house.
 In addition, pet care requires some manual dexterity.
 Leashes must be attached and detached.